Humbedooh/dsnmp/README.md

  To trigger a check via HipChat (assuming the daemon is running), use the following syntax:
  `#snmp $host $check`.
  For example: `#snmp server1 disks`.

+ To get an overall status of the latest run of checks, type: `#snmpstatus` To get list of all checks currently in use, type: `#snmpconfig`